tsetsoo/buy-bch/README.md

 ### Build a new version

-You can configure runtime variables defined in .env:
+You can configure runtime variables defined in .env (.env for dev; .env.staging for staging; .env.production for production):

     REACT_APP_TERMS_AND_CONDITIONS_URL -> Terms and conditions URL
     REACT_APP_EXCHANGE_RATE_TERMS_URL -> Terms and conditions for exchange rate recalculation URL